The suspended free loop space of a symmetric space: Splitting fixed points

 \subsection{Existence of splittings}

-Here is an elementary example of a fixed point which is 1-fold split.
+Here is an elementary example of a fixed point which provides a splitting after a single suspension.

-\begin{example} Let $V$ be a finite dimensional real inner product space, and let $\HH$ be a closed subgroup of the group of orthogonal transformations of $V$.
-We have an action $\HH \times S(V) \to S(V)$ where $S(V)$ denotes the unit sphere of $V$.
-Assume that $x\in S(V)$ is a fixed point.
-Then, $x$ splits up to suspension by the following argument:
+\begin{example} Let $V$ be a real vector space with $2\leq \dim V < \infty$ and equipped with an inner product.
+Let $\HH$ be a closed subgroup of the orthogonal group $O(V)$.
+The canonical action of $O(V)$ on the unit sphere $S(V)$ in $V$ restricts to an action $\HH \times S(V) \to S(V)$.
+Assume that $x\in S(V)$ is a fixed point for this action.
+Then $x$ is a splitting fixed point for $S(V)_+$ up to $1$-fold suspension.